axiaoxin/dotfiles/README.md

 **TODO**

-run python scripts by F5 with virtualenv
+run python scripts by F5 with virtualenv in vim